By Reynold S. Davenport, copyright 1980

 The old practicing Freemasons, popularly called operative Masons, were highly regarded not only for their great building achievements, but also for their circumspect behavior and their loyalty to their fellows.
 Many sought admission to their lodges, few were chosen.

-Master masons, the most skilled of the craftsmen, adopted individual marks.
+Master Masons, the most skilled of the craftsmen, adopted individual marks.
 As they built, they inscribed their marks upon certain stones to distinguish their work.
-Modern evidence of this practice came to light when the White House was rebuilt during the presidency of Harry S. Truman.
-Many of the old stones removed from the walls bore masons' marks.
+Recent evidence of this practice came to light when the White House was rebuilt during the presidency of Harry S. Truman, many of the old stones removed from the walls bore Masons' marks.
 President Truman arranged for each Masonic grand lodge in the United States to receive one of the marked stones which had been originally set in place during the 1790s.

-The reader interested in finding more detailed accounts of Freemasonry's beginnings may do so in any good public library or the Internet.Next
+The reader interested in finding more detailed accounts of Freemasonry's beginnings may do so in any good public library.

 As previously noted, Freemasonry had its documented origins in Europe and traces its history there across a span of almost eight centuries.
 Freemasonry in the United States had its beginnings in colonial times, the American lodges of that period usually receiving their charters from the grand lodges of England or Scotland.
 The early American lodges, located primarily along the Atlantic seaboard, worked under the European authorities until the Revolution, following which Masonic grand lodges were formed in the original colonies.
-The American lodges received new charters from their respective grand lodges and Freemasonry in this country has grown steadily from that base, there being over one million members in the lodges exist-ing all over the United States.
-In 2009 the Grand Lodge of North Carolina A. F. & A. M. had more than 46,000 members in 376 lodges.Next
+The American lodges received new charters from their respective grand lodges and Freemasonry in this country has grown steadily from that base, there being over one million members in the lodges existing all over the United States.

 Masonic lodges come in all sizes, ranging in membership from twenty or so Masons to more than a thousand.
 Each lodge is presided over by a master, assisted by a senior and a junior warden, just as in ancient times.
 The master of a Masonic lodge is vested with much greater authority than that given the presiding officer of almost any other democratic organization.
 There are several lodge officers below the ranks of master and wardens and in most instances a Mason progresses through this line of officers until eventually becoming master.
 In some lodges all officers are elected; in others only the high officers are elected, the master appointing the lesser officers.
 The membership, by its votes, determines who will fill offices, and it transacts the general affairs of the lodge.

 All over the world individual lodges have come together to form grand lodges, this to ensure harmony, unity, and conformity.
-There is at least one grand lodge in each of the United States.
-Many recognize as regular other grand lodges in their own geographic territory.
+There is a grand lodge in each of the United States.
+There is also a grand lodge in the District of Columbia, making a total of fifty-one Grand Lodges in the Continental United States and Alaska and Hawaii.

 The organizational structure of a grand lodge is basically the same as that of a lodge, its officers usually being called grand master, grand warden, etc. The business of a grand lodge is transacted during annual meetings, delegates from the member lodges usually constituting a majority of those entitled to vote therein.
 The grand lodge exercises complete authority over each and every one of its member lodges but, as can be noted from the foregoing, the lodges, through their delegates, have the say about who will govern them, and how.

-There is no central or supreme Masonic authority in the United States, each grand lodge exercises complete control of its own destiny and total Masonic authority over its lodges, recognizing and respecting the right of each other grand lodge to do likewise.
-Top officers of the grand lodges meet together periodically, nationally and regionally, to maintain fraternal harmony and to share information and ideas.
+There is no central or supreme Masonic authority in the United States, each grand lodge exercises complete control of its own destiny and total Masonic authority within its jurisdiction, recognizing and respecting the right of each other grand lodge to do likewise.
+Top officers of the fifty-one grand lodges meet together periodically, nationally and regionally, to maintain fraternal harmony and to share information and ideas.

 Mention was made in the preceding chapter of the Masonic requirement respecting belief in a Supreme Being, and the requirement that the Holy Bible be present and open during lodge meetings.
 A discussion of Freemasonry and religion rather naturally follows.

 Freemasonry, while religious in nature, is not, does not profess to be, and does not wish to be, a religion.
 Nor does it promote any particular religion.
-So long as they meet the qualifications for membership, Masonry accepts men from every religious faith—Protestant, Jewish, Roman Catholic, Hindu, Muslim, Buddhist, and others.
+So long as they meet the qualifications for membership, Masonry accepts men from every religious faith - Protestant, Jewish, Roman Catholic, and others.
 It does not bar any man because of his religious leanings, so long as he believes in a Supreme Being and so long as his beliefs are not characterized by that which is generally deemed morally unacceptable.

 Masonry openly urges each member to be faithful to and to participate in the religion of his choice.
 It studiously avoids any teaching or practice which could be remotely construed as supplanting any religion or which would conflict with the activities of any church.
 Members of a lodge frequently attend worship services as a group, as evidence of their support of religion, and these attendances are not restricted to any particular denominations.

 The fraternity is often called a secret society.
-This, of course, implies that Masons conceal the fact of their mem-ership, that they meet in secret, that their purposes are secret.
+This, of course, implies that Masons conceal the fact of their membership, that they meet in secret, that their purposes are secret.

 Nothing could be more remote from the truth.